Benchmarking Tools

 system call seL4_BenchmarkSetLogBuffer

 .
-Users must provide a large frame
+Users must provide a capability to a

 complete, data can be read out at user level.